-Savings Account Interest Income and Dividends
+Savings Account Interest Income and Dividends Acceptable methods of verification include, in this order:

 - 1. Account statements, passbooks, certificates of deposit, or SPHA verification forms completed by the financial institution. - 2.
 Broker's statements showing value of stocks or bonds and the earnings credited the family.
 Earnings can be obtained from current newspaper quotations or oral broker's verification. - 3.
 IRS Form 1099 from the financial institution, provided that the PHA must adjust the information to project earnings expected for the next 12 months.